The homely, jowly face, dictatorial blatherings, and ragged leather chaps masked one of the great makers of modern cinema

 Of course, Fassbinder was much more than the self-flagellating solipsist of Satan’s Brew.
 Complex works like Despair (1977), adapted from Nabokov, the 15-hour television drama Berlin Alexanderplatz (1980), and the “BRD” (Bundesrepublik Deutschland) trilogy – The Marriage of Maria Braun (1978), Lola (1981), and Veronika Voss (1982) – show his breathtaking command of the formal narrative, the social critique, and the wide canvas.
 Still, he never loses the personal in his search for the universal in either the large-scale melodramas or the more focused narratives.
 In a Year of Thirteen Moons (1978) falls into the latter category, and in its way succeeds just as brilliantly in anchoring story and mise-en-scene to the individual.
 Elvira (Volker Spengler), a transsexual formerly known as Erwin, is one of the most tragic characters ever committed to film.
 In the last few days before her suicide, accompanied by a prostitute friend (Ingrid Caven), she decides to visit some of the important people and places in her life.
 In addition to writing, directing, and editing, Fassbinder also designed the production and served as cameraman, and this concentration of power may have inspired some of the extraordinary images of the film.
 In a virtuosic sequence, Elvira wanders through the slaughterhouse where she worked as Erwin, recounting her history amidst the meat-hooked corpses of cattle whose slit throats rain blood onto the floor.
 In another unforgettable moment, Elvira returns to the orphanage where she was raised by nuns and hears the brutal story of her beginnings.
 Fassbinder’s camera relentlessly tracks the nun (played by his mother) who tells Elvira’s story; she moves with a kind of military precision through the grounds, recounting the story in blazing detail, unaware that Elvira has collapsed and can no longer hear.

-Bravura sequences like this ensured Fassbinder’s status as Germany’s greatest postwar director, but a review of his complete output, some of it being shown in the U.S. for the first time, puts him at the very forefront of world cinema.
+Bravura sequences like this ensured Fassbinder’s status as Germany’s greatest postwar director, but a review of his complete output puts him at the very forefront of world cinema.
 This prodigiously inventive artist distilled the best elements of his sources – Brechtian theatrics, Artaud, the Hollywood studio look, classical narrative, and a gay sensibility that wasn’t ghettoized – into a body of work that continues to enlighten and disturb.